 Tourists and seasonal residents have finally started to return, which means the holidays are right around the corner, and the arrival of out-of-town guests is inevitable.

 For me it means it’s time to start baking again.
 So I’ll start off with a simple recipe for Simit - a cross between a cookie and a chorag.
 Whatever you call it, simit is a favorite when folks drop in unexpectedly for a visit.
 Since Simit freezes well, they can be made in advance and can be ready to serve in a jiffy.

 Serve with coffee or tea, fresh seasonal fruit or an assortment of dried fruit and cheeses.

-Yield: approximately 3 dozen
+Yield: approximately 3 dozen, depending on size

 1 Tbsp. sugar

 1 cup milk